 But why does this phenomenon happen?
 Well, it turns out that you’re mostly experiencing anticipation anxiety.
 Your body goes into a fight or flight mode, releasing cortisol and adrenaline.
 According to Dr. Susanne Cooperman, “They flood the system and you have a real stress reaction and it feels like real anxiety.”

 Anticipation anxiety isn’t the only factor, though.
 You may be feeling unhappy at work, unmotivated, or have a lot on your plate.

 It’s important to state that in some cases, regular Sunday night blues may be a sign of depression.
 If you begin to notice that these negative feelings are more severe and reoccurring, make sure to speak to your primary care doctor.
 They will be able to help you cope with your symptoms and provide you with a personalized treatment plan.

 It’s 5 pm and your brain already begins to feel overloaded.
 If you have a consistent routine, you will feel a lot more in control of the situation.
 Instead of worrying about Monday morning, you’ll be able to follow a reliable schedule.

-It’s important to create a routine that works for you.
+It’s important to create a Sunday night routine that works for you.
 Think of your routine as a mental checklist.
 What steps can you take to feel more prepared for the week ahead?
 Also, how can you find ways to actually enjoy your Sunday evening?
 A great nighttime routine will help you reframe how you view Sundays altogether!

-Sunday Night Self Care Routine
+Self Care Sunday Night Routine